Censored Eleven: Public awareness in the 21st century

-As the 20th century came to a close, the Censored Eleven cartoons became better known as several animation historians drew attention to their existence.
-The publicity these films received from various animation discussion websites eventually led to an article in The New York Times.
-This is in part due to the advent of the Internet, and the rise of YouTube has brought some of the Censored Eleven to light.
+As the 20th century came to a close, the Censored Eleven cartoons became better known.

 In February 2010, as part of a press release for the first annual TCM Classic Film Festival, it was announced that the Censored Eleven were to receive a special screening sourced from restored 35mm film prints.
 This special presentation was put together by George Feltenstein, vice president of Warner Bros.' classic film catalog.
-Film historian Donald Bogle, who has six books published to his credit on the subject of African American stereotypes in film, agreed to host the event for the festival.
+Film historian Donald Bogle, who has six books written and published on the subject of African American stereotypes in film, agreed to host the event for the festival.
 On April 24, 2010, a total of eight of the Censored Eleven were screened at the Egyptian Theater in Hollywood; the three that were not shown at the event were Jungle Jitters, All This and Rabbit Stew and Angel Puss.
-According to animation historian Jerry Beck, this event was a way for Warner Bros. to test the waters for a potential DVD release of these controversial films, possibly through the Warner Archives collection.

-Rejected attempt
+Proposed official release

-At the New York Comic Con in October 2010, Warner Bros. confirmed that it would be releasing the Censored Eleven completely uncut on DVD through the Warner Archives program sometime in 2011.
-On December 1, 2010, animation expert Jerry Beck announced on the Shokus Internet Radio call-in talk program Stu's Show that there were plans for a general traditional retail release and not via the Warner Archives.
-It would be a high-class release featuring all of the Censored Eleven and other rare cartoons restored, with some bonus materials.
+At the New York Comic Con in October 2010, Warner Bros. confirmed that it would be releasing the Censored Eleven completely uncut on DVD through the Warner Archive Collection sometime in 2011.
+On December 1, 2010, animation expert Jerry Beck announced on the Shokus Internet Radio call-in talk program Stu's Show that there were plans for a general traditional retail release and not via the Warner Archive Collection.
+It would be a high-class release featuring all of the Censored Eleven and other rare cartoons remastered and digitally restored, with some bonus materials.
 However, no further news of a DVD release has surfaced since.
-In 2016, Jerry Beck stated that the transfers had been done, but the DVD release had been delayed indefinitely due to declining sales of previous Looney Tunes Platinum Collection releases.
-In 2018, according to a user on Shadow and Act who spoke to Beck, the plans to release the cartoons had been scrapped due to changing cultural sensitivities, as well as the poor sales of classic cartoon DVDs.